 Policy for funding chapters and chapter partnerships has been established to deliver on goal 2.
 This funding is aimed at partnering with our chapters to deliver on ground conservation and educational outreach.
-Chapter funding was awarded to Brisbane chapter to support tree planting and to Melbourne chapter for a chapter launch event.
+Due to the global pandemic and associated lock downs there were no in person events held in 2020 and no chapters requested funding for the July 1, 2019 - June 30, 2020 period.